-What Happens When an Insurance company has Financial Difficulty?
+What Happens When an Insurance Company has Financial Difficulty?

 Rehabilitation vs. Liquidation

-In liquidation, steps are taken toward the eventual dissolution of the company.
-Both approaches are designed to enable the Superintendent to protect policyholders and creditors.
+In rehabilitation, the Superintendent, as receiver, attempts to return the insurer to a financially stable condition.
+In liquidation, the Superintendent, as receiver, takes steps toward the eventual dissolution of the insurer.
+Both approaches are designed to enable the Superintendent to protect policy owners and creditors.

-Protections and limits on protection
+Protections and Limits on Protection

 In addition, the full benefits of group accident and health insurance policies issued by licensed life insurers are protected for a minimum of six months.